SarderLab/Histo-cloud/README.rst

 `HistomicsTK`_ is a Python package for the analysis of digital pathology images.
 It can function as a stand-alone library, or as a Digital Slide Archive plugin that allows users to invoke image analysis jobs through HistomicsUI.
 The functionality offered by HistomicsTK can be extended using `slicer cli web <https://github.com/girder/slicer_cli_web>`__ which allows developers to integrate their image analysis algorithms into DSA for dissemination through HistomicsUI.

-**The easiest way to use this code is to build it as a docker image which can be imported into the `Digital Slide Archive`_ as plugins.**
+The easiest way to use this code is to build it as a docker image which can be imported into the `Digital Slide Archive`_ as plugins:

   *To Build the docker image*::

     $ docker build --force-rm -t <username>/<docker imagename>:<tag> .

    This image can be imported to a running version of

 HistomicsTK can be used in two ways: